fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

 Check your installation
 ======================================

-If you are here, we suppose you have already a developer installation.
+If you are here, we suppose you have read the documentation that came before.
+Specifically:

+* you should know about our :ref:development_model
+* you should have your :ref:development_environment already set up, specifcally you should already have a developer installation.

 Within this part we'll check the basics, and we'll do few exercises.

 Is my installation correctly done?